1. What type of academic calendar does Baylor use?

 14. Can students defer their enrollment at Baylor?

 Baylor University does not have a deferred enrollment policy.
-If you would like to attend Baylor in a future semester, simply cancel your acceptance and then complete a Re-Activation Form for the term you would like to begin classes.
+If you would like to attend Baylor in a future semester, simply cancel your acceptance and reapply for admission for the term you would like to begin classes.

 15. When must students declare a major?

-Many first-year students come to Baylor undecided about what to major in.
-Since many students often change their major, declaring a major your first year is not a requirement.
+Many first-year students come to Baylor undecided about what they want to study.
+Since several students change their major, Baylor does not require students to declare a major their first year.
 Visit baylor.edu/advising for more information.

 16. Does Baylor offer any online courses or distance learning programs?

 Baylor does not offer online courses or distance learning programs at the undergraduate level.
-The only exception is the Louise Herrington School of Nursing which is located in Dallas, Texas.
+The only exception is the Louise Herrington School of Nursing, which is located in Dallas.
 Pre-nursing students generally spend two years at the Waco campus before applying to the School of Nursing and transferring to the Dallas campus.

 Baylor also offers select graduate programs in different locations.

-We also offer a medical program where select students can earn dual admission to the Baylor College of Medicine in Houston.
-Learn more about the program here.
+Baylor offers a medical program, where select students can earn dual admission to the Baylor College of Medicine in Houston.
+Learn more about the Baylor2 Medical Track Program.

 18. What type of housing is available for students?

-Baylor University is committed to providing residence halls and apartments where students can form friendships, cultivate social and leadership skills, and grow in integrity and faith.
-Currently, 40 percent of students live on campus.
+Baylor University provides several residence halls and apartments, where students can form friendships, cultivate social and leadership skills and grow in integrity and faith.
+Currently, 38 percent of students live on campus.
 Freshmen are required to live on campus for one year.

 Multiple housing options are available to Baylor students.
-There are traditional freshmen residence halls, several Living and Learning Centers that provide partnerships with academic departments, upperclassmen apartments, and residential colleges.
+There are traditional freshmen residence halls, Living and Learning Centers that partner with academic departments, upperclassmen apartments and residential colleges.
 Accepted students apply for housing when they pay their enrollment deposit.
-Specifics regarding residence hall policies and amenities can be found on the
+Specifics regarding residence hall policies and amenities can be found on the Campus Living & Learning website.

 19. How do you evaluate students who are home-schooled?